open-telemetry/weaver/crates/weaver_forge/README.md

 - `screaming_snake_case`: Converts a string to SCREAMING_SNAKE_CASE.
 - `kebab_case`: Converts a string to kebab-case.
 - `screaming_kebab_case`: Converts a string to SCREAMING-KEBAB-CASE.
 - `acronym`: Replaces acronyms in the input string with the full name defined in the `acronyms` section of the `weaver.yaml` configuration file.
 - `split_ids`: Splits a string by '.' creating a list of nested ids.
+- `type_mapping`: Converts a semantic convention type to a target type (see weaver.yaml section `type_mapping`).
+- `comment_with_prefix(prefix)`: Outputs a multiline comment with the given prefix.
 - `flatten`: Converts a List of Lists into a single list with all elements. e.g. \[\[a,b\],\[c\]\] => \[a,b,c\]
 - `attribute_sort`: Sorts a list of `Attribute`s by requirement level, then name.